 An evening at Phunbags, the Fayetteville-region’s premier comedy improv company, is an evening of Phun.
 Described as a mix between the popular “Who’s Line Is It Anyway?” and “Saturday Night Live,” Phunbags Comedy Improv is short-form comedy improv where the team plays various games while using suggestions from the audience.
 You’ll enjoy an evening of gut-busting laughter at Phunbags Phayetteville where they “Have a Ph-Double D in Comedy.”

-Not only does this place feature stand-up comedy acts every Tuesday and a Joint Venture Comedy Improv show every Wednesday but The Joint Theater & Coffeehouse in North Little Rock is also home to The Main Thing, one of Arkansas’ best professional comedy teams.
+Not only does this place feature stand-up comedy acts every Tuesday and a Joint Venture Comedy Improv show every Wednesday but The Joint Comedy Theater in North Little Rock is also home to The Main Thing, one of Arkansas’ best professional comedy teams.
 The Main Thing stars veteran comedians who have performed on world-famous stages like “Saturday Night Live,” “Off-Broadway,” and Dick Clark’s “United Radio Network.”

 Using their rotating platform, Nomads Music Lounge in Fayetteville has been booking, hosting, and supporting local artists, musicians, and comedians since 1999.
 Come check them out every Tuesday night for their Open Mic So-Fay or during the third weekend of every month when they feature the very funny Southtown Comedy Show.